 What we do know is that the point – the purpose – of our study and worship and fellowship and faith journeying is that God has called us into Christian community and that we are doing our best to live out that call.
 We are opening our hearts and opening our minds to be a part of whatever God has called for with this crazy and wonderful group of people.
 Come join us as we search, pray, and discover as “The Point.”
 Find us on Facebook!

 Faith formation is a daily spiritual practice!
 Brochures are produced in the fall, winter, and spring to feature all the special lectures, symposiums, weekday studies and more.

 - Register for classes

 - For more information and a complete list of the most current Adult Studies courses, please contact the Director of Christian Education and Formation Charlotte Allbright.

 Lunch Bunch Book Club

 Join us the second Tuesday of the month for our Lunch Bunch Book Club.
 Discussions are held at noon in Room 122 from September through May.
 Registration is not required—just a love for reading!
 Take note of the schedule, bring a lunch, and join us for great conversation.
-For more information and a current list of Book Club books, click this link: Book Club 2017 2018
+Here is a current list of Book Club books for Spring 2019: